-Tip #3: You do not have to be in the Forward phase to utilize FYS.
-For example, if you activate the FYS feature while in Reverse and interrupt the throttle to enter Neutral, you will be entering Neutral Before Forward rather than Neutral Before Reverse as defined in Event 2 above.
-Consequently, the Forward phase will be rendered inactive by ProtoSounds® instead of the Reverse phase as explained in Event 3.
-This will allow your train to leave the yard in the same reverse direction that it arrived in.
+Tip #3: You do not have to be in the forward state to utilize PFA.
+For example if you activate the PFA feature while in reverse and interrupt the throttle to enter neutral, you will be entering neutral before forward rather than neutral before reverse as defined in Event 2 above.
+Consequently, the forward phase will be rendered inactive by ProtoSounds instead of the reverse state as explained in Event 3.
+This will allow your train to leave the train station in the same reverse direction that it arrived in.

-Tip #4: You can utilize FYS even if you are double-heading with another engine regardless of whether the second engine is equipped with an FYS programmed ProtoSound® module.
-If the second engine isn't equipped with FYS, the only thing to remember is that you not turn up the transformer throttle very high when entering the Reverse phase found in Event 3.
-If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since they cannot be disabled automatically like FYS equipped engines.
-If your second engine is equipped with FYS, you may want to disable it when used in double-headed operations.
-To disable FYS, see the section on programming for squeaking brakes and FYS operation on page 23 of this manual.
+Tip #4: You can utilize PFA even if you are double-heading with another engine, regardless of whether it is equipped with ProtoSounds or PFA.
+If the engine isn't equipped with PFA, the only thing to remember is that you not turn up the transformer throttle very high when entering the reverse state found in Event 3.
+If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since engines not equipped with PFA cannot disable the reverse state and will thus continue powering their own motors.
+If your second engine is equipped with PFA, it can be disabled by entering RESET function 28.
+See the section on programming RESET functions on page 17 of this manual to disable PFA.

-Tip #5: It is not necessary for the squeaking brake sounds to be heard to play the FYS sounds. for example, the brake sounds won't be heard if the high voltage setting is below 13 volts when the power is interrupted to enter the Neutral state.
+Tip #5: It is not necessary for the squealing brake sounds to be heard to play the PFA sounds.
+For example, the brake sounds won't be heard if the high voltage setting is below 13 volts and the power is interrupted to enter the neutral state.

 Tip #6: You can leave any of the event states at any time after entering the state by simply interrupting the transformer throttle.
 Any sound effects programmed to play in that event will simply not occur.
 The only exception is Event 2 and Event 5.
-In Event 2, interrupting the throttle has no effect on FYS until after the man whistles and the freight car doors have opened.
-In Event 5, you cannot interrupt FYS until after the engine begins to move.
-Interrupting the throttle before the engine begins to move has no affect on the locomotive's operation.
+In Event 2, interrupting the throttle has no affect on PFA until after the PA arrival message has played and the doors have opened.
+In Event 5, you cannot interrupt PFA until after the engine begins to move.
+Interrupting the throttle before the engine begins to move has no affect on the locomotive.